winitzki/coq-vagrant/README.md

 ## Running

-Currently, the machine runs in text mode.
-One way to run it is to ssh to it:
+Currently, the machine runs in GUI mode with the minimalistic .

+You can also use text-only mode by doing ssh to it:

 ```
 $ vagrant ssh
 vagrant@precise64:~$ proofgeneral
 ```

-This will start Emacs with Proof General.
+This will start Emacs with Proof General as a text-only application.

 Another way is to use the graphical window.
-The username and password are both `vagrant` by default.
+The username and password are both `vagrant` by default, but the box should log you in automatically.

+You will see an empty window.
+Right-click with the mouse for a menu.
+You should see a "Proof General" menu item, which will start Emacs with Proof General.